AI-READI/template/README.md

 ## How to cite

-If you are following these best practices or reusing them for any purpose, please cite:
+If you are using this software or reusing the source code from this repository for any purpose, please cite:

 ```bash
     ADD Citation here